 INDIA-PAK cricket showdown was there before also.
 And those matches were not played during peaceful times either.
 The matches were prone to hyper nationalism ventilation as well.
 Just like the present, but with a difference.
 The sports page handlers of media houses then were sane enough to separate the chaff from the wheat.
 The winners were given prominent coverage, the perennial hostilities not withstanding.
 The editorial policies were relatively fair when it came to sports.

 Now, we are in a more hyper sensitive era with media playing the three-in-one tone with finesse.
 Aggrieved, aggressor and the clueless.
 This two ‘A’ and one ‘c’ mode is incongruous with the five ‘W’ notion that’s the bedrock of journalism.
 The perfect example is india’s leading English paper’s coverage of Pakistani team.
 The insiders say the desk hands were told not to give significance to Pak players.
 Yeah, you heard right!
 Even if they had the best day on field.
-Read the rest of this entry
+Continue reading “Leave Cricket of all the sports alone!”

 The Supreme Court’s advice to settle Babri Masjid-Ram Janmbhoomi case outside the court is a golden opportunity for Muslims to demand their rights.

 The SC’s advice is a clear indication that the highest court of the land is unlikely to decide on this case.
 That is why, it has suggested consultations between Hindus and Muslims and offered to arbitrate a settlement.